-Modern Slavery and Human Trafficking Statement
+Anti-Slavery and Human Trafficking Policy

-Training and Awareness
+3. Training and communication

 This Statement is approved by the Board of Practicus Limited and is made pursuant to section 54(1) of the Modern Slavery Act 2015.